 sudo dnf install kmod-nvidia-latest-dkms nvidia-driver nvidia-driver-libs nvidia-driver-cuda -y

 This command installs the proprietary NVIDIA driver along with the CUDA integration libraries that provide nvidia-smi.
-Driver versions change frequently, so rely on the verification step below to confirm the exact version installed.
+Driver versions change frequently, so use the verification step to confirm the exact version installed.

 Rocky Linux 10: Open Kernel Modules (Turing and Newer)